 The Bombay Literary Magazine‘s mission is to promote writers through their fine work.
 We are also interested in nonfiction that looks at literature from a “writerly” perspective.
 We publish stories, poems, essays, reviews, visual narratives and graphic fiction.

 Our people are mostly located in India, and hence our content has a certain South-Asian orientation.
 However, this is only an accident of geography.
-As our archives spanning 8 years and 50 issues and 263,000+ words will illustrate, we welcome writers from all over the world.
+As our archives spanning 10 years and 57 issues and 300,000+ words will prove, we welcome writers from all over the world.

-But what does “Bombay” have to do with literature?
+What does “Bombay” have to do with literature?
 Glad you asked this question.
 We could yammer endlessly about the spirit of Bombay, its Gully Boy ambitions, colonial hangovers, and how in a country obsessed with origins, it welcomes all, regardless of origin, and how the city is sone chandi ki dagariya tu dekh babua et cetera, et cetera.
 But basically, like all great literature, any great city is both universal and particular at the same time.
-Hence the “Bombay” in our name.
-Hope that has been cleared up?
+Makes no sense?
+Good.
+We have something in common then.

 It is an old truism in writing that a sufficiently long ramble eventually contradicts itself.
 We will reserve that delightful mode of self-discovery for a later conversation.
 Welcome to The Bombay Literary Magazine.